Homograph: In English

+Both viol and viola come from Latin vitula.

 More examples

 In Chinese

 Many Chinese varieties have homographs, called 多音字 (duōyīnzì) or 重形字 (chóngxíngzì), 破音字 (pòyīnzì).

 Old Chinese

 Modern study of Old Chinese has found patterns that suggest a system of affixes.
 One pattern is the addition of the prefix /*ɦ/, which turns transitive verbs into intransitive or passives in some cases:

 Another pattern is the use of a /*s/ suffix, which seems to create nouns from verbs or verbs from nouns:

 Middle Chinese

 Many homographs in Old Chinese also exist in Middle Chinese.
 Examples of homographs in Middle Chinese are:

 Modern Chinese

 Many homographs in Old Chinese and Middle Chinese also exist in modern Chinese varieties.
 Homographs which did not exist in Old Chinese or Middle Chinese often come into existence due to differences between literary and colloquial readings of Chinese characters.
 Other homographs may have been created due to merging two different characters into the same glyph during script reform (See Simplified Chinese characters and Shinjitai).

 Some examples of homographs in Cantonese from Middle Chinese are: